-Closing out the album is “You're Nobody (Til Somebody Kills You),” which despite its biblical intro and moody Faith Evans backing vocals, finds The Black Frank White himself unperturbed by death.
+Closing out the album is “You're Nobody (Til Somebody Kills You),” which, despite its biblical intro and moody Faith Evans backing vocals, finds The Black Frank White himself undisturbed by death.
 On Life After Death’s opening salvo, it’s the bleak ending feared by all, solemnly wrapping up Biggie Smalls’ story.
-On its mirroring final track, it’s the force that births stories—why should the greatest storyteller himself ever fear it?
+On its mirroring final track, it’s the force that births stories—why should the most excellent storyteller himself ever fear it?

-Critics might call Big’s constantly contrasted tracklist a calculated move meant to achieve crossover success, and it probably was, at least in part, but the deft swaying between moods also makes Life After Death’s nearly two-hour runtime feel closer to half of that.
-Try to imagine three or four random tracks placed anywhere else on the album and you’ll quickly realize that Life After Death could’ve very easily collapsed under the weight of its own ambitions.
+Critics might call Big’s consistently contrasted tracklist a calculated move meant to achieve crossover success, and it probably was, at least in part.
+Still, the deft swaying between moods also makes Life After Death’s nearly two-hour runtime feel closer to half of that.
+Try to imagine three or four random tracks placed anywhere else on the album, and you’ll quickly realize that Life After Death could’ve very easily collapsed under the weight of its ambitions.